MethodsDev/kinnex-documentation-external/_subpages/secondary_processing.rst

     "Minimap2_LR.preemptible_tries" : "${3}"
   }

-Please note, for the dowbstream processing with the single cell vigenette, it is important that minimap2 is run with config as above including tagsToExtract "CB,XM".
+Please note, for the downstream processing with the single cell vignette, it is important that minimap2 is run with config as above including tagsToExtract "CB,XM".
 This will retain the cell barcode (CB) and UMI (XM) in the minimap2 aligned bam which are later leveraged by the single cell analysis vignette